izzuddin5758/cloudflare-llm-embedded-chat-widget/README.md

-# AI Assistant - Embeddable Chat Widget
+# AI Assistant - Embeddable Chat Widget using Cloudflare LLM Chat App [https://github.com/cloudflare/templates/tree/v5.2.0/llm-chat-app-template]

 A lightweight, customizable chat widget that can be easily integrated into any website.
 This widget provides a floating chat bubble that expands into a fully functional AI assistant chat window powered by Cloudflare Workers AI.